Research areas

 MultiSim Work Package Flow Chart, shows how the 9 work packages are related to each other.

-The MultiSim Work Package Flow Chart diagram (PDF, 1.4MB) demonstrates how they feed in to and affect each other – often providing a collaborative approach to problem solving and achieving.
+The MultiSim Work Package Flow Chart diagram (PDF, 1.4MB) demonstrates how the work packages feed into project and affect each other – often providing a collaborative approach to problem solving and achieving.
+These relationships are expanded on in the individual work package descriptions.

 The work packages are fall into three groups, which are described below.